 “That’s triggering the immune system to do all the things it’s supposed to do when fighting bacteria.
 But in this case, it’s a mistake.
 It shouldn’t be doing that,” says Takaro, a health sciences professor at Simon Fraser University in Vancouver.

-A Role in Allergies
+Cleaning Sprays and Their Role in Allergies

 The asthma the cleaning products trigger is thought to be neutrophilic — that’s the kind that isn’t caused by an IgE-mediated allergic response — and the kids who were exposed to more cleaning products didn’t have more allergies by age 3.
 Still, Takaro believes there could be an allergy link.